NDIS Appeals: External Review (updated 12 February 2024)

 28-day time frame for application

 You must lodge your application for review by the AAT within 28 days of receiving the negative internal review decision: section 29(2), AAT Act.
-The AAT may allow late lodgements if it is satisfied that it would be reasonable in all the circumstances to allow a late lodgement: section 29(7), AAT Act.
+The AAT may allow late lodgments if it is satisfied that it would be reasonable in all the circumstances to allow a late lodgment: section 18(3), ART Act and rule 5(3), Administrative Review Tribunal Rules 2024.

 How do I lodge an application?

-You can apply online at the AAT’s website, download and complete the application form and email, post, fax or deliver it to an AAT registry, or write a letter to the AAT.
-You can also contact the AAT for help you complete your application if you need assistance.
+You can apply online at the ART’s website.
+You can also contact the ART for help you complete your application if you need assistance.

-The AAT no longer charges an application fee for NDIS-related applications.
+The ART does not charge an application fee for NDIS-related applications.

 Do I need a lawyer?